Mastering the Tennis Flat Serve: Stance, Toss, and Swing Techniques

 Date

-Components of the Tennis Flat Serve
+Components of the [Author]

 Stance: A stance is how a person places the load of their body weight and feet before hitting the ball.
 To enrich themselves in the tennis match, a play needs to learn many different stances to attack aggressively and defend the ball.
 The different stances include; closed, open, semi-open, and neutral.
 The closed stance is seen in the backhand side of the professional game, where the body and the shoulders are turned sideways.
 The players often move wide in a tennis serve, showing an open stance.
 An open stance is used to great effect.
 It allows a player to hit and recover, providing an option for maximum court coverage.
 The neutral stance is used on approaches and balls where the player must move forward.
 This stance shows the player maximizes the total body weight into the shot.